 <You will go with them peacefully,> was all Aelius said, positively glaring at Nikon, who simply nodded and averted his eyes.

 Bags packed they all lined up by the railing.
 Glaw caught sight of the bloodstains after the Field Marshal.
-Although the fact that the man had been the highest ranking officer there was to find and that Glaw had been an aid in his death stung, it also made him sigh in relief.
+He did feel guilty, because how could he not when he'd helped kill a leader of the Empire?
+But the sight also made him sigh in relief.
 It had all worked out.
 They were going home.

 Where is home? a voice whispered inside his head.
 For a second he was worried that someone had found their way inside his mind again, but that quickly passed.
 'Home' was the big question.
 Where would they live?
 The demons had their city, but Dylis and him?
 Where could they go?

-<Time to go,> Thais said and gave him a gentle pat on the shoulder. <Wake up!>
+<Time to be off,> Thais said and gave him a gentle pat on the shoulder. <Wake up!>

-<I'd again like to point out that I'm agreeing to this under protest,> Vita said to anyone who would listen, which was no one.
+<I'd again like to point out that I'm agreeing to this under duress,> Vita said to anyone who would listen, which was no one.